WincAcademy/wincpy/README.md

 **Important:** students install from the release branch, and Wincpy updates itself from this branch as well.
-Students may update their version of Wincpy at any time. **Test your changes before you commit to the release branch.**
+Students may update their version of Wincpy at any time. **Test your changes before you commit to the release branch.** Also: don't forget to bump the version when you merge into the release branch, otherwise pip will not update the local installation.

 ### Adding exercises